raskasahithi/PRODIGY_GA_03/README.md

 3. **Open your browser** and navigate to `http://127.0.0.1:5000/`.

 4. **Interact with the web interface**:
-    - Enter a seed character in the "Seed Character" input field.
+    - Enter a seed word in the "Seed word" input field.
     - Specify the number of predictions in the "Number of Predictions" field.
     - Click "Get Predictions" to see the results.